What You’re Actually Signing When You List Your Home

 The listing agreement has a start date and an end date.
 That’s how long you’re committed.
 During this period, the broker has the exclusive right to market and sell your property.

-This is one of the most important sections to read before signing.
-If the agreement has no cancellation provision and you’re unhappy 30 days in, your only option may be to wait it out.
 For a deeper dive on this, read our guide on whether you can cancel a listing agreement in Texas.

 Services Included